cu2/aldebaran/docs/instruction-set.md

 ## Data transfer

 ### IN `<op0>` `<op1>`
-Transfer input data from IOPort &lt;op0&gt;B into memory at address &lt;op1&gt;W, set CX to its length and send ACK
+Transfer input data from IOPort &lt;op0&gt;B into memory at address &lt;op1&gt;W and set CX to its length

 ### MOV `<op0>` `<op1>`
 Move data so that &lt;op0&gt; = &lt;op1&gt;